shivang-tiwari/backup/README.md

 # Backup
 This is a backup of my linux setup.
 ## Gtk theme
 To install my gtk-theme, unzip it and paste it in the `.themes` folder.
+To use this, you must have gnome-tweaks installed.
+Go to gnome-tweaks/Appearance and select my gtk-theme.
 ## Geany setup
 Paste `snippets.conf`, `filetypes.cpp` and `geany.css` in the respective folders.
 ## Competetive programming